-4. Conclusions
+3. Conclusions

 In recent years, there has been a notable acceleration and expansion of the digitisation process, which has now become a pervasive phenomenon across all domains of Cultural Heritage, including archaeology.
-Some of Italy's most significant archaeological parks are integration of pioneering the emerging technologies into existing management and interpretation methodologies, with the objective of enhancing the protected heritage through digital means.
-Nevertheless, this is a complex and multifaceted undertaking that necessitates comprehensive research and analysis to identify the most appropriate criteria for integrating the traditional and the new knowledge models.
+Some of Italy's significant archaeological most parks are pioneering the integration of emerging technologies into existing management and interpretation methodologies, with the objective of enhancing the protected heritage through digital means.
+Nevertheless, this complex and multifaceted undertaking necessitates comprehensive research and analysis to identify the most appropriate criteria for integrating the traditional and the new knowledge models.